 In 2017, we announced the Total Carbon Analyzer, Model TCA-08.
 This revolutionary instrument measures the Total Carbon Content (TC) of suspended aerosol particles in real-time for monitoring and scientific applications.

-In April 2020, we launched the Carbonaceous Aerosol Speciation System CASS – A revolutionary OC/EC Analyzer.
+In 2020, we released the Carbonaceous Aerosol Speciation System CASS – A revolutionary OC/EC Analyzer and the Magee Scientific Aethalometer® model AE43 – NEW portable Black Carbon Monitor.

 Optical attenuation method developed